omkaranustoop/Reddit-Flair-Predictor/README.md

 The directory is a ***Flask*** web application set-up for hosting on *Heroku* servers.
 The description of files and folders can be found below:

-  1. [manage.py](https://github.com/radonys/Reddit-Flair-Detector/blob/master/manage.py) - The file used to start Django server.
+  1. App_Final.py - The Flask Web Application File.
-  2. [requirements.txt](https://github.com/radonys/Reddit-Flair-Detector/blob/master/requirements.txt) - Containing all Python dependencies of the project.
+  2. requirements.txt - Containing all Python dependencies of the project.
-  3. [nltk.txt](https://github.com/radonys/Reddit-Flair-Detector/blob/master/nltk.txt) - Containing all NLTK library needed dependencies.
+  3. nltk.txt - Containing all NLTK library needed dependencies.
-  4. [Procfile](https://github.com/radonys/Reddit-Flair-Detector/blob/master/Procfile) - Needed to setup Heroku.
+  4. Procfile - Needed for Heroku Deployment.
   5. [website](https://github.com/radonys/Reddit-Flair-Detector/tree/master/website) - Folder containing the master settings of Django application.
   6. [templates](https://github.com/radonys/Reddit-Flair-Detector/tree/master/templates/flair_detector) - Folder containing HTML/CSS files.
   7. [flair-detector](https://github.com/radonys/Reddit-Flair-Detector/tree/master/flair_detector) - Folder containing the main application which loads the Machine Learning models and renders the results on the web application.